konflux-ci/release-service-catalog/tasks/collect-gh-params/README.md

 | snapshotPath | Path to the Snapshot file                                        | No       | -             |
 | binariesPath | Path to the binaries directory to release                        | Yes      | binaries      |

+## Changes in 1.3.1
+* Fix shellcheck/checkton linting issues in the task and tests

 ## Changes in 1.3.0
 * Updated the base image used in this task